rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_defect_GaN_DFT_VASP_Slurm_PyDefect/Step_By_Step_GaN_Point_Defects_using_DFT_in_VASP-PyDefect.md

   pydefect plot_defect_formation_energy -d defect_energy_summary.json -l A --allow_shallow -y -2 10
   pydefect plot_defect_formation_energy -d defect_energy_summary.json -l B --allow_shallow -y -2 10
 ```
+[Optional]: If you want to extend your PBE formation energy plot to the HSE limit do the following:
+- go to **/unitcell/unitcell.yaml** file then open it in text editor and change the VBM and CBM to your HSE value
+- Re-run all the codes in Step-14
 ------------ END OF THE CODE ----------------------
 You can close everything here.
 But if you want to know more functionalities of VASP please read the suggestions part too.
 Thank you.